Transdev: Belgium

 In Belgium, Veolia Transdev's operations were known as Veolia Transport Belgium (VTB).
 VTB was sold to a consortium consisting of Cube Infrastructure and Gimv in March 2014.

 Central Europe

 In Central Europe, Veolia Transdev's operations were known as Veolia Transport Central Europe GmbH (VTCE) and included operations in Czech Republic, Slovakia, Poland and Serbia.
 They were sold to Arriva in May 2013.
-From 2022 again active in Slovakia as Transdev.
+From 2022, the company is again active in Slovakia under the Transdev brand.

 Italy

-Thello was a joint venture between Transdev and Italian state owned railway company Trenitalia, operating train services between France and Italy since 2011.
-Transdev sold its 33% holding to Trenitalia in 2016, giving the latter full control.
+Thello was cross-border train services between France and Italy; it was initially organised as a joint venture between Transdev and the Italian state owned railway company Trenitalia.
+On 11 December 2011, Thello ran its first night service, having rapidly come into operation to take advantage of a vacant niche opened by the withdrawal of the Artesia cross-border service only one month prior.
+During June 2016, Transdev sold their share in the venture to Trenitalia, giving the latter full control of Thello.
+Transdev stated that the operation had been negatively impacted by increased customs controls on account of the European migrant crisis, the Paris terrorist attacks in November 2015 as well as delays caused by railway engineering works.

 Jersey

 Between September 2002 and December 2012, Veolia Transdev (and previously Veolia Transport) operated Connex Transport Jersey, with the route network branded as MyBus for some of this period.

 Switzerland

-The shared-van service Supershuttle operated in the country, but it was sold to an affiliate of Blackstreet Capital Management in September 2019, after which it ceased service at the end of 2019 citing that Uber and market changes led to its demise.
+The shared-van service SuperShuttle operated in the country, but it was sold to an affiliate of Blackstreet Capital Management in September 2019, after which it ceased service at the end of 2019 citing that Uber and market changes led to its demise.